bresu/aurora-new-tab/README.md

 in th left upper corner click on `Load unpacked`

-select the (whole) folder you just cloned
+select the folder `aurora new tab` in the folder you just cloned

 Enable and enjoy!